lucasphilipp1/3D-Reconstruction-of-Dinoflagellate-Chromosomes-from-Hi-C-Data/README.md

 http://sampgr.org.cn/index.php/download (V3)

 # Questions
-If you have questions about the scripts please contact Lucas Philipp (lucas.philipp@mail.mcgill.ca).
+If you have questions about this repository please contact Lucas Philipp (lucas.philipp@mail.mcgill.ca).